LanskovNV/MapViewer/README.md

  npm start
  ```
  ## Issues
- If you have problems with jest, do the following:
+ 1) If you have problems with jest, do the following:
  ```
  sudo npm cache clean -f
  sudo npm install -g n
  sudo n stable
 ```
 It solves temporary problem with node 11.11.0
+2) If you have some problems with eslint - you can remove strange rules from eslint config.